trixi-framework/HOHQMesh.jl/docs/src/tutorials/straight_outer_boundary.md

 addCurveToInnerBoundary!(box_project, circle1, "inner1")
 ```
 This inner boundary chain name `"inner1"` is used internally by HOHQMesh.
 The visualization
-of the background grid automatically detects that a curve has been added to the project dictionary
+of the background grid automatically detects that a curve has been added to the project
 and the plot is updated appropriately, as shown below.
 The chain for the inner boundary
 curve is called `"inner1"` and it contains a single curve `"circle1"` labeled in the figure by `1.1`.

 ![first_circle](https://user-images.githubusercontent.com/25242486/174775027-62a094f7-bbba-4c1c-a389-99562c2e5fe2.png)

 With analogous steps we create another circular curve with radius $r=4$, centered at $(20, 9)$ and
-add it as a second inner curve to the `box_project` dictionary.
+add it as a second inner curve to the `box_project`.
 Note, for this curve we use radians
 for the angle units.
 ```julia
 circle2 = newCircularArcCurve("circle2",        # curve name